bgoonz/docs-collection/github/sponsors/receiving-sponsorships-through-github-sponsors/about-github-sponsors-for-open-source-contributors.md

 ---
 title: About GitHub Sponsors for open source contributors
-intro: 'If you provide value to an open source project, you can become a sponsored contributor to receive payments for your work.'
+intro: "If you provide value to an open source project, you can become a sponsored contributor to receive payments for your work."
 redirect_from:
   - /articles/about-github-sponsors-for-sponsored-developers
   - /github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors-for-sponsored-developers
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Open Source